tingchihc/CS4824-final-project/README.md

 * Then, you can run Naive Bayes.ipynb

 ## Logistic Regression
-* Requirement: numpy, pandas, sklearn, matplotlib,
+* Requirement: numpy, pandas, sklearn, matplotlib, seaborn
-* No other dependencies needed,
 * Make sure the training set(train.csv) and testing set(test.csv) are in the correct root directory,
 * Then, you can run Logistic_Regression.ipynb